Part-time Security Guard

-- Patrolling assigned areas within the Museum to protect property as well as staff and visitors
+- Patrolling assigned areas within the Museum and its perimeter to protect staff, artifacts, and the facilities.

-- Responding to emergency situations quickly and efficiently, within established guidelines
+- Responding to emergency situations quickly and efficiently, within guidelines and protocols

 - Providing information and assistance to visitors and staff

 - NYFD Fire Guard Certificate of Fitness and CPR/First Aid Training preferred

 - Must speak English and possess superb verbal communication and writing skills

 - Demonstrate ability to interact in a professional manner with members of the public